 Thrush in men

-Avoid using perfumed soaps or shower gels on your genitals, as they can cause irritation.
-Make sure you dry your penis properly after washing.
+- avoiding the use of perfumed soaps or shower gels on your genitals, as they can cause irritation.
+Make sure you dry your penis properly after washing

-Wearing loose-fitting cotton underwear can help prevent moisture building up under your foreskin, which lowers the chances of the candida fungus multiplying.
+- wearing loose-fitting cotton underwear can help prevent moisture building up under your foreskin, which lowers the chances of the candida yeast multiplying

 For further advice, please take a look at the leaflets produced by The Family Planning Association.